Two Sides of the Same Coin: Heterophily and Oversmoothing in Graph Convolutional Neural Networks: Additional Experiments

 \subsection{Batch norm \& Layer norm}

-As mentioned in \S \ref{subsec:norms}, our theorems predict that batch norm and layer norm will help alleviate oversmoothing, but they will also decrease the accuracy in the supervised node classification task.
-This phenomenon is more prominent in the heterophily datasets.
-In this section, we verify this conjecture by comparing the prediction accuracy of the base model with models that use either batch norm or layer norm.
-We use the following base model (the same model used in \S \ref{subsec:ablation}): a GCN~\cite{kipf2016semi} with weight bias, Elu non-linearity and residual connection.
+In Section~\ref{section: model_design}, we use decaying aggregation instead of other normalizing mechanisms.
+Other mechanisms, such as batch or layer norm, may be seen as solutions to the heterophily and oversmoothing problems.
+However, batch norm cannot compensate for the dispersion of the node representations (Section~\ref{section: analysis}) due to different degrees and homophily levels of the nodes.
+Although, to some extent, it reduces the speed by which the representations of the susceptible nodes (case 1 \& 2) move towards the other class (good for oversmoothing), it also prevents the representations of the nodes that could benefit from the propagation (case 3) from increasing the distances (drop in accuracy).
+Layer norm is better at overcoming the dispersion effect but may lead to a significant accuracy drop in some datsets when a subset of features are more important than the others.
+Thus, we \textbf{do not} use any of these normalizations.
+Next, we provide experiments to show the effects of batch norm and layer norm.
+We use the following base model (the same model used in Section \ref{subsec:ablation}): a GCN~\cite{kipf2016semi} with weight bias, \texttt{Elu} non-linearity and residual connection.
 We do \textbf{not} include any of our designs so as to exclude any other factors that can affect the performance.
 The models we compare against are \texttt{+BN} and \texttt{+LN}, which represent the models that add batch norm and layer norm right before the non-linear activation, respectively.

 Table~\ref{tab:bn_ln} shows that both batch norm and layer norm can help with oversmoothing.
 Moreover, adding layer norm is in general better than adding batch norm.
-This is expected because the scaling effect caused by the propagation can be alleviated by normalizing across the node features.
-Thus, the dispersion of the expected feature vectors can be mitigated.
+This is expected because the scaling effect caused by the propagation can be alleviated by normalizing across the node representations.
+Thus, the dispersion of the expected representations can be mitigated.
 On the other hand, batch norm normalizes across all the nodes, so it requires sacrificing the nodes that benefit (case 3) to compensate for the nodes that are prone to moving towards the other classes (case 1 \& case 2).
 As a result, batch norm is less effective in mitigating oversmoothing and leads to a bigger decrease in accuracy.